Voiced by Amazon Polly

 - The Robotic Drink Server – A server completely built in AWS tech that picks up the glass and serves the chosen drink

-Day 2 of the AWS re: Invent 2022 saw some great releases which is set revolutionise the world as we know (Click here to read more about it.)
+Day 2 of the AWS re: Invent 2022 saw some great releases which is set revolutionise the world as we know it.
+(Click here to read more about it.)

 We can expect the same from Day 3 as well.
 Stay tuned to our blogs know what happens next!